Olympic rings at night in Atlanta, Georgia

 Lake Lanier Olympic Park in Gainesville, Georgia

-Lake Lanier Olympic Park in Gainesville
+4. Lake Lanier Olympic Park in Gainesville

 Gainesville's Lake Lanier hosted the 1996 Rowing and Sprint Canoe/Kayak Olympic events and is considered one of the best courses in the world.
 Now, the Lake Lanier Olympic Park hosts not only world-class rowing and sprint canoe/kayak events, but SUP and dragon boat events.

 The facility is also used for non-sporting events, including corporate outings, dinner theatre, concerts and weddings.
-The boathouse is home to both a rowing and a sprint canoe/kayak club, which both continue the Olympic legacy of introducing youth to the these and other water sports while developing athletes who compete in local, regional, national and international events (including the Olympics).
+The boathouse is home to both a rowing and a sprint canoe/kayak club, which both continue the Olympic legacy of introducing youth to water sports while developing athletes who compete in local, regional, national and international events (including the Olympics).
 Many programs are offered at the venue through two clubs, the Lanier Canoe and Kayak Club and the Lake Lanier Rowing Club, including learn-to-paddle/row, boat rentals and moonlight paddles.

 Aerial view of South Commons Softball Complex in Columbus, Georgia